 Course Description

-This course studies the nature of software bugs and security vulnerabilities arising in complex application domains and surveys specialized program analysis + automated testing techniques for identifying such issues proactively.
-The course will take a tour of various domains such as mobile systems, databases, web browsers, distributed and networked systems, autonomous vehicles, and smart contracts.
+This advanced course studies the nature of software bugs and security vulnerabilities arising in complex application domains and surveys specialized program analysis + automated testing techniques for identifying such issues proactively.
+The course will take a tour of various domains such as mobile systems, databases, web browsers, distributed and networked systems, autonomous vehicles, smart contracts, and generative AI.
 For each domain, the class will discuss state-of-the-art research techniques that aim to uncover a special class of software bugs automatically.
 Apart from the literature review, students will engage significantly with software system design + engineering via a semester-long project, which will involve working with real-world applications and analysis tools for one or more domains.

 Logistics